scikit-build/scikit-build-core/docs/getting_started.md

 ### CMake file

-Now, you'll need a CMake file.
+Now, you'll need a file called `CMakeLists.txt`.
 This one will do:

 ````{tab} C